 Your Relationship as a Couple After the Loss of a Baby

-- Recognize that your feelings may be very different from your partner's and remember that you and your partner may work through the grieving process in different ways and at different rates.
-Try to support one another, even if you are experiencing different stages or levels of grief.
+Recognize that your feelings may be very different from your partner's and remember that you and your partner may work through the grieving process in different ways.
+Try to be supportive of one another.

 You each may have had different hopes and dreams for the baby who has passed.
 Sharing these dreams may help your partner gain a clearer understanding of your feelings.